Part C

 The plan may require members to get referrals from a primary care physician in order to see specialists in their network.
 They may also change coverage and/or premiums annually.
 There may be additional costs such as hospital and skilled nursing facility co-payments.

 There may be prior authorization (approval) requirements for certain services.
 Also, providers can choose to no longer participate with an HMO plan during the year.
 Even participating providers may decide at any point that they are not accepting new patients under the Medicare HMO plan.
-Generally, members are required to use only health care providers in the HMO plan’s network.
+Generally, members are required to use only healthcare providers in the HMO plan’s network.

 Preferred Provider Organization (PPO)